Image

 Diversion Programs

 Juveniles may be eligible for diversion programs, which are alternative measures designed to divert them away from formal court proceedings.
-These programs frequently include counseling, community service in Newton County, MO, or educational components.
+These programs often include counseling, community service in Newton County, MO, or educational components.

 Probation